daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us026/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **ACX:**
+* **ACX:** The vehicles available to assign must not be assigned to a task in the same period.
+* **ACX:** User will select one or more vehicles from the list of vehicles registered in US06.
+* **ACX:** User will select an entry from those contained in the Agenda.
 * **ACX:** System must ensure that only GSM assigns one or more vehicles to an Agenda entry.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US006 - ..." as there must be at least one registered vehicle to be able to assign.
+* There is a dependency on "US006 - Register a vehicle" as there must be at least one registered vehicle to be able to assign.
-* There is a dependency on "US022 - ..." as there must be at least one entry in the agenda.
+* There is a dependency on "US022 - Add a entry in the Agenda" as there must be at least one entry in the agenda.

 ### 1.5 Input and Output Data